 Currently, WSA enjoys tremendous strengths.
-We've seen significant growth of the sport nationally, regionally and throughout the state.
-We've been able to capitalize on the growth and popularity of the sport, and we recognize tremendous opportunities abound.
+We're now seeing growth of the sport nationally, regionally and throughout the state since COVID.
+We've been able to capitalize on the growth and popularity of the sport, and we recognize tremendous opportunities abound with the Men's World Cup coming to the US in 2026 and the 50th Anniversary of WSA in 2028.
 We have a strong and passionate member base; a tough "Cowboy" mentality that no weather is too cold to play in and no distance is too far to drive; a stable statewide organization; a strong national organization; committed parents and players; and access (albeit sometimes expensive) to competitive playing opportunities outside the state.
+We have also received multiple Innovate to Grow grants from USSF to help with grassroots initiatives for players, referees & coaches.